-A 2016 study of landslide potential conducted by the Vermont Geological Survey, indicates 6 major areas where there is a moderate to high risk.
-Four of these areas coincide with the fluvial erosion risk encountered along streams flowing out of the higher elevations in town.
+slide potential conducted by the Vermont Geological Survey, indicates 6 major areas where there is a moderate to high risk.
+Four of these areas coincide with risk along streams which flow out of the higher elevations in town.
 Three of these streams are also bordered by town roads, Drake Woods Rd.
-(Rte.
-17), Lincoln Rd., and the Lower Notch Rd., all known locally as areas at risk.
-An additional at-risk area follows along West St (Rte.
-116) east of town below Deer Leap which was washed away by the force of the river in 1998.
-In each of these examples the risks also include land sliding into the road from above.
-In the village of Bristol, perched on top of an alluvial fan, landslide/erosion risks associated with nearby river can equally be the result of waterlogged soils breaking away from the escarpment and erosion from the river below.
+(Rte 17), Lincoln Rd., and the Lower Notch Rd., all known locally as areas at risk.
+An additional at-risk area follows along West St (Rte 116) east of town below Deer Leap.
+In each of these examples the risks are of land sliding into the road from above or as a result of erosion of the roadbed by the stream below or both.